We are a term time only setting with a capacity of 30 children per session, based in a village hall.

 - Opportunities for meetings at your request whenever you feel this is appropriate

-- Collaboration with you on any extra planning we agree to put in place – a targeted plan
+- Collaboration with you on any extra planning we agree to put in place – a targeted plan or a more detailed Personalised Plan.

 How will the setting adapt the Early Years Foundation Stage curriculum for my child's needs?